We recommend you first read through our quick start guide to learn some of the bot fundamentals.

 Slack Incident Titles and Descriptions

-Slack supports Incident Titles and Descriptiosn as separate field values.
+Slack supports Incident Titles and Descriptions as separate field values.
 Refer to the Slack commands section for more information.

 Silent Mode's replies are applied as threads to the incident in question.

-Tasks are grouped by assigned user, with required tasks being tagged with an asterick, and if they have links, they are so displayed as containing a link.
+Tasks are grouped by assigned role or by user, if the role has been assigned to a user, which makes it more obvious if a user already owns a set of tasks.Required tasks are tagged with an asterisk, and if they have links, they are displayed as containing a link.

 The Task list will update as a task is completed or roles are assigned.